codio/tutorial_nodeschool_learnyounode/annotations.md

 ##Challenge
 Write a **TCP time server**!

-Your server should listen to TCP connections on **port 8000**.
-For each connection you must write the current date & time in the format:
+Your server should listen to TCP connections on the port provided by the first argument to your program.
+For each connection you must write the current date & 24 hour time in the format:

     YYYY-MM-DD hh:mm